fkm7/fkm7/README.md

 **Full-stack Dart developer — I build mobile apps and the backends behind them.**

-5+ years of Flutter, now shipping end-to-end in Dart: Flutter on the front, Dart Frog + PostgreSQL on the back.
+5+ years of Flutter, now shipping end-to-end in Dart: Flutter on the front, Serverpod/Dart Frog + PostgreSQL on the back.

 ---